adam-poulton/slashdiablo-maphack/docs/Info-Window.md

 shows the total, `40% Chance of Crushing Blow`; Last Wish has it on the runeword *and* on a Ber and shows `60-70%`.

+**The lines are in the game's own order.** Item tooltips are not ordered by when a stat was rolled; every stat carries a `descpriority` in `ItemStatCost.txt` and the game shows them highest first.
+The same number is used here, so Spirit reads all skills, then faster cast rate, then faster hit recovery, down to magic absorb, exactly as it does on the shield.

+**Stats the game shows as one line are shown as one line.** The four resistances collapse into `All Resistances +30`, and the four attributes into `+15 to all Attributes`, but only when every one of them is granted at the same value - which is the condition the game itself applies, so an item with three resistances at +20 and the fourth at +30 still lists all four.
+Which stats group this way, and how the combined line reads, come from the `dgrp` columns of `ItemStatCost.txt` rather than from a rule written into BH, so a realm that adds a group gets it for free.

 **Stats depend on the base.** A runeword grants its own bonuses, and on top of those every rune contributes its own, which differ depending on whether it is socketed into a weapon, a helm or body armour, or a shield.
 Lines that come out